nicholas-johnson/nicholasjohnson.com/src/pages/posts/angularjs-step-by-logical-step.md

 };
 ```

-%p.pullout
-HEY WHAT!!
+**HEY WHAT!!**

-We changed the variable name in the header, and Angular passed in an object capable of doing logging.
+**We changed the variable name in the header, and Angular passed in an object capable of doing logging.
 This looks like named parameters, but JavaScript doesn't support named parameters.
-Something fishy is going on here...
+Something fishy is going on here...**

-%p.highlight Angular knows what to pass in by looking at the name of the variable.
-But how!
+ **Angular knows what to pass in by looking at the name of the variable.
+But how!**

 ## The magical curtain of toString

-%aside
 Angular is inspecting the parameters of our function, by calling

 ```js